Breathless (1960 film): Background and writing

+Godard was working as a press agent at 20th Century Fox when he met producer Georges de Beauregard.
+He helped Beauregard with the script for Pêcheur d'Islande, but pitched him on Breathless because he liked the treatment.
+Chabrol and Truffaut were now star directors.
+They were at the Cannes Film Festival in May 1959 when they wrote Beauregard to endorse Godard as the director.
+Their names helped greenlight the film, but both would have very small roles in its production.

-Truffaut believed Godard's change to the ending was a personal one.
-"In my script, the film ends with the boy walking along the street as more and more people turn and stare after him, because his photo's on the front of all the newspapers....Jean-Luc chose a violent end because he was by nature sadder than I.... he had need of [his] particular ending.
-At the end, when the police are shooting at him one of them said to his companion, 'Quick, in the spine!'
-I told him, 'You can't leave that in.'"
+The final screenplay deviates very little from Truffaut's original treatment, aside from the much longer bedroom scene.
+Godard wrote the script as he went along.
+He told Truffaut, "the subject will be the story of a boy who thinks of death and of a girl who doesn't."
+Truffaut believed Godard's change to the ending was personal, "In my script, the film ends with the boy walking along the street as more and more people turn and stare after him, because his photo's on the front of all the newspapers...
+Jean-Luc chose a violent end because he was by nature sadder than I."

-Jean-Paul Belmondo had appeared in a few feature films before Breathless, but he had no name recognition outside France at the time Godard was planning the film.
+Godard used screenwriter Paul Gégauff, who was known as a swaggering seducer of women, as inspiration for Michel's character.
+Fellow New Wave director Jacques Rivette appears in a cameo as the dead body of a man hit by a car in the street.
+The film includes many in-jokes like the young woman selling Cahiers du Cinéma and Michel's occasional alias of Laszlo Kovacs, the name of Belmondo's character in Chabrol's 1959 film Web of Passion.

+Jean-Paul Belmondo was not famous outside of France prior to Breathless.
 In order to broaden the film's commercial appeal, Godard sought a prominent leading lady who would be willing to work in his low-budget film.
-He came to Jean Seberg through her then-husband Francois Moreuil, with whom he had been acquainted.
-Seberg agreed to appear in the film on 8 June 1959 for $15,000, which was one-sixth of the film's budget.
-Godard ended up giving Seberg's husband a small part in the film.
-During the production, Seberg privately questioned Godard's style and wondered if the film would be commercially viable.
-After the film's success, she collaborated with Godard again on the short Le Grand Escroc, which revived her Breathless character.
+He came to Jean Seberg through his acquaintance with her husband Francois Moreuil.
+In June 1959, Seberg agreed to appear in the film for $15,000, one-sixth of the film's budget.
+Godard gave Moreuil a cameo in the film.
+During filming, Seberg privately questioned Godard's style and wondered if the film would be commercially viable.
+After it was a success, she reprised her character in Godard's Le Grand Escroc.
+Pauline Kael, The New Yorker film critic, called Belmondo the most exciting actor since the appearance of Marlon Brando.

-Godard initially wanted cinematographer Michel Latouche to shoot the film after having worked with him on his first short films.
-De Beauregard instead hired Raoul Coutard, who was under contract to him.
+Godard wanted cinematographer Michel Latouche to shoot the film after working with him on his short films.
+Instead, De Beauregard hired Raoul Coutard, who he had on contract.

 The 1958 ethno-fiction Moi, un noir has been credited as a key influence for Godard.
 This can be seen in the adoption of jump-cuts, use of real locations rather than constructed sets and the documentary, newsreel format of filming.